LordAmit/Brightness/README.md

 ## How do I run it?

-Download the <a href="https://github.com/lordamit/Brightness/archive/master.zip">Master.zip</a>, extract it.
+Download the <a href="https://github.com/lordamit/Brightness/archive/master.zip">Latest version</a>.
+Extract it.
 In the src folder, just set the permission of the brightness.py file as executable.
 Double click on it, and it will run.

-## How do I know my Monitor name?

-Easy, open terminal and then paste this command.

-> xrandr -q | grep -w connected

-I am given this output,

-> **LVDS1** connected 1366x768+0+0 (normal left inverted right x axis y axis) 309mm x 173mm

-So that means the name of my primary ( or connected ) monitor is **LVDS1**.
-In your case, it might be VGA1, HDMI1 or even DP1!

 ## What are the requirements / dependencies / things I need to run it?

 I have found only three requirements till now.

-1. Python - Linux should have it by default)
+1. Python - Linux should have it by default
-2. WxWidgets - the UI was written using Python WxWidgets)
+2. WxWidgets - the UI was written using Python WxWidgets
 3. xrandr - that's what the program uses in the backend to control the brightness of your monitor!

+## It does not detect my monitors properly.

+Kindly make an issue in the github project and submit the output of this command:

+> xrandr -q

+## I have more than two monitors, and this program only shows two.
+What's happening?

+In a word, jealousy.
+Yes, because I never had more than two monitors simultaneously, I decided to give support for up to two monitors only.
+So no, it can not support your third (or fourth, or fifth...) monitor.

 # Misc.